A part-time doctorate designed for professionals

-The EdD is an innovative programme that harnesses the experience of excellent doctoral research at Cambridge in order to generate, develop and disseminate professional knowledge and support innovation that will have social, educational and practical impact.
-Participants in the EdD programme will design and implement substantial research projects while working within research communities.
-Candidates for the EdD will be experienced educational professionals, including teachers, school leaders and those working in related fields (for example, policy, advice and support or management), who are committed to extending their understanding and improving practice in their schools and educational systems through researching and theorising policy and practice.
+The EdD is an innovative part-time programme harnessing the experience of excellent doctoral research in order to generate, develop and disseminate professional knowledge and support innovation that will have social and educational impact.
+Participants will design and implement substantial research projects.
+Applicants will be experienced educational professionals, including teachers, school leaders and those working in related fields (e.g. policy, support or management), who are committed to extending their understanding and improving practice.

 In the first two years, there is a programme of research methods sessions.
 In the third, fourth and fifth years there are seminars relevant to the particular stage of the EdD.
 Students in all years also attend sessions with their Research Community, as well as one-to-one supervisions with an academic whose expertise links with the area in which they are conducting their doctoral research.

 At the end of the 2nd year, students must submit a 12,000-20,000 word registration portfolio and attend a registration viva.
 Upon passing the viva, students will be formally registered.
 Data collection, analysis and writing up take place over the 3rd, 4th and 5th years culminating in submission of the final thesis (80,000 words) and attendance at the viva.To make the EdD accessible to practitioners, meetings will take place outside school hours, 5-8pm on Thursdays and 9am-1pm on Saturdays.
 If you would like to see this year’s timetables please email email@example.com.
 Given the attendance requirement students are normally expected to live within four hours travelling time of Cambridge.
 The EdD is not a distance learning programme.

 EdD Research Communities